kfarr2/django-local-settings/README.md

 ## Advanced usage

+- To use more than one settings file (e.g. local.cfg AND local.base.cfg), add the following line to local.cfg:

+        extends = "local.base.cfg"

+    local.cfg will now look for settings in local.base.cfg as well.

-TODO: Discuss using multiple settings files, extending a settings file from another file, how to specify a settings file other than the default of `local.cfg`, editing settings files directly, &c.
+~~TODO: Discuss using multiple settings files, extending a settings file from another file, how to~~ ~~specify a settings file other than the default of `local.cfg`, editing settings files directly, &c.~~